Students are responsible for knowing the following:

 The Discrimination, Harassment, and Retaliation (DHR) Policy exists to reflect and maintain the College’s institutional values and community expectations pertaining to civil rights protected by law; to provide for fair and equitable procedures for determining when this Policy has been violated; and to provide recourse for all members of the College community who allege violations of this Policy.
 You may submit an online reporting form or contact:

-For concerns of gender or sex discrimination or harassment, please refer to the Sexual Misconduct Policy or contact:
+For concerns of gender or sex discrimination or harassment (including discrimination or harassment on the basis of sex, sexual orientation, gender identity, or gender expression), please refer to the Sexual Misconduct Policy or contact:

 Title IX Coordinator